peteroupc/peteroupc.github.io/exporand.md

 1. For each position in \[0, `p`), if the item at that position in the uniform PSRN's fractional part is unsampled, set the item there to a digit chosen uniformly at random (for example, either 0 or 1 for binary), increasing the fractional part's capacity as necessary.
 (Positions start at 0 where 0 is the most significant digit after the point, 1 is the next, etc.  See also (Oberhoff 2018, sec.
 8\)[^13].)
 2. Let `sign` be -1 if the PSRN's sign is negative, or 1 otherwise; let `ipart` be the PSRN's integer part; and let `bag` be the PSRN's fractional part.
 Take the first `p` digits of `bag` and return `sign` * (`ipart` + bag[0] * _b_<sup>&minus;0&minus;1</sup> + bag[1] * _b_<sup>&minus;1&minus;1</sup> + ... + bag[`p`&minus;1] * _b_<sup>&minus;(`p`&minus;1)&minus;1</sup>), where _b_ is the base, or radix.

+After step 2, if it somehow happens that digits beyond `p` in the PSRN's fractional part were already sampled (that is, they were already set to a digit), then the implementation could choose instead to&mdash;

+- fill all unsampled digits between the first and the last set digit,
+- round the number represented by the PSRN to a number whose fractional part has `p` digits, with a rounding mode of choice (and without further modifying the PSRN), and
+- returning the rounded number.

-After step 2, if it somehow happens that digits beyond `p` in the PSRN's fractional part were already sampled (that is, they were already set to a digit), then the implementation could choose instead to fill all unsampled digits between the first and the last set digit and return the full number, optionally rounding it to a number whose fractional part has `p` digits, with a rounding mode of choice.
-(For example, if `p` is 4, _b_ is 10, and the PSRN is 0.3437500... or 0.3438500..., it could use a round-to-nearest mode to round the PSRN to the number 0.3438 or 0.3439, respectively; because this is a PSRN with an "infinite" but unsampled digit expansion, there is no tie-breaking such as "ties to even" applied here.)
+For example, if `p` is 4, _b_ is 10, and the PSRN is 0.3437500... or 0.3438500..., the implementation could use a round-to-nearest mode to round the number that the PSRN represents to the number 0.3438 or 0.3439, respectively, and return the rounded number; because this is a PSRN with an "infinite" but unsampled digit expansion, there is no tie-breaking such as "ties to even" applied here.

 <a id=kthsmallest></a>
 ### kthsmallest